-Lake Bunyonyi is a magical, mythical scene – almost a Lord of the Rings kind of setting – it is the perfect place to spend a day or two after Gorilla Tacking or climbing one of the volcanoes in Mgahinga Gorilla National Park.
+Lake Bunyonyi is a magical, mythical scene – almost a Lord of the Rings kind of setting – it is the perfect place to spend a day or two after Gorilla Tracking or climbing one of the volcanoes in Mgahinga Gorilla National Park.

-Lake Bunyonyi – meaning place of little birds – you can swim in the bilharzia free lake, go boating from paddle yourself or be paddled on an island hopping trip of the lake, visit the market in Rutinda, local villages.
+Lake Bunyonyi – meaning place of little birds – you can swim in the bilharzia free lake, go boating from paddle yourself or be paddled on an island-hopping trip of the lake, visit the market in Rutinda, local villages.

 Trek the Mystical Mountains of the Moon, one of the continent’s most challenging yet rewarding hikes.

 The Rwenzori Mountains of the Moon are a great place for the avid mountain climber.
 Climb without the traffic jams found on Mount Kilimanjaro – but even if you are not into strenuous mountain climbs and hikes, you can spend a few days in the foothills of the Rwenzori Mountains hiking and getting some great photo-ops of the mountains and its peaks.